Jashansimak/Day-6/README.md

 In clasful addressing, address space is divided into 5 classes: A, B, C, D, E. Each occupies some part of address space.

+ASSIGNMENT

 Broadcast vs. Multicast vs. Unicast

        Parameters        	Unicast                       	Broadcast                       	Multicast

          Basics         	There is only one                There are multiple            There are multiple receiver and one sender.       receiver and one sender.        receiver and multiple senders.

-       Meaning and      Unicast is used to transfer      Broadcast sends data from Definition       data from a single sender to a     one sender to all devices single print                       on a network
+       Meaning and      Unicast is used to transfer      Broadcast sends data from        Multicast sends data from one or
+       Definition       data from a single sender to a     one sender to all devices      more senders to a selected group of single print                       on a network                    receivers

      SUBNETTING

 Subnetting is the process of dividing a larger IP network into smaller, more manageable subnetworks (subnets).

+Bandwidth: Capacity of network; data transmission rate (e.g., Mbps).
+Should be maximum.

+Latency: Delay in data transmission.
+Should be minimum.

+Host Bits: Denoted by '0's in subnet mask.

+Network IP: First IP of a subnet (cannot be assigned to host).

+Broadcast IP: Last IP of a subnet (cannot be assigned to host).

+SUBNET MASK

+A subnet mask is a 32-bit number used to divide an IP address into network and host parts.

+Purpose

+It determines which part of the IP address refers to the network and which part refers to the host.
+Helps routers and devices identify the subnet to which an IP belongs.
+Format

+Written in the same format as an IPv4 address (four decimal octets).
+Example: 255.255.255.0

+Some other small concepts:

+MAC (Media Access Control Address)
+Nature: A unique, 12-character hexadecimal (alphanumeric) attribute used to identify individual electronic devices on a network.

+Distinction from IP Address:

+MAC Address: Identifies the physical location of a device within a local network.
+It's like your permanent home address.
+The manufacturer provides it.

+IP Address: Signifies the device's global or internet-accessible identity.
+It's more like a temporary vacation rental address, changing depending on your network connection.

+DNS (Domain Name System):